TAXATION AND SPENDING (Fiscal) POLICY

 Pension £4,272

-Total £15,453
+Total £15,543

-Another core feature of our fiscal policy is to increase the national minimum wage, so that anyone can comfortably pay their public services costs.
+We will progressively increase the national minimum wage, so that anyone can comfortably pay their public services costs.
 We believe that there needs to be a greater equity in how we value peoples work, we believe there are many low paid jobs which undervalue the people in them, and there are high paid jobs where people are over valued.
 We wish to bring this into a more equitable balance, so that everyone is highly motivated and professional in their work, and is rewarded well for it.
-This is backed by government jobs being available to anyone who is out of work, no one will receive money from the tax payer, unless they have earnt it.
+Parents will be fully supported in our fiscal policy through the early years of their children's lives, see our Parenting Policy.

 The final feature of our fiscal policy is public consultation.
 We wish to place key decisions in the hands of the public.
 One of the issues we highlighted above, is the constant debates and arguments over how much we spend on public services.
 We want to resolve these debates permanently, so that the people of Britain get what they want.
 The way we would do this is by simply explaining what the different parts of public services cost, and then ask people if they want to have these services or not, through referendums.
 For example, do people want an all inclusive NHS that provides the entirety of all the physical, mental, and community health care people need, and therefore pay the higher costs of it, or do they want a reduced service?
 The same principle would be applied to pensions, and other services.
 So we believe it is time we stopped arguing about things like this, and decided once and for all, as doing so will be highly beneficial to everyone.